 During one-on-one flight labs, Aviation students fly during daylight hours, two hours per day, three days per week for 16 weeks.
 Classes include Airline Operations, Aviation Weather, Air Traffic Control System, Commercial Pilot Flight Lab and more.
 View the course sequence.
 Upon completion, students receive an Associate of Applied Science degree in Aviation Flight technology and will have a private pilot’s license, instrument rating and a commercial pilot’s license.

-Soar Into a Bachelor’s Degree at Drury University
+Soar Into a Bachelor’s Degree at Drury or Missouri State

 If you’re looking to fly for an airline, OTC Aviation students have a direct route to a required bachelor’s degree.
-Thanks to a partnership with Drury University, graduates of OTC’s aviation program will be able to transfer seamlessly into Drury’s general studies bachelor’s degree program.
+Thanks to partnerships with both Drury and Missouri State, graduates of OTC’s aviation program will be able to transfer seamlessly into Missouri State’s general studies bachelor’s degree program or into two different programs at Drury University.
 Students wishing to fly for a major airline need a four-year degree, one you can earn while also logging the 1,500 hours of flight time to earn an Airline Transport Pilot Certificate.